Board of Directors

 committee, satisfy the requirements for independence under the rules of the New York Stock Exchange and the SEC.
 Mr.

-the SEC rules, and each member of our audit committee satisfies the financial sophistication requirements of the New
+SEC rules, and each member of our audit committee satisfies the financial sophistication requirements of the New

 York Stock Exchange.